yyy502/yyy502.github.io/content/authors/admin/_index.md

       - I learned the fundmental of probability
 ---

 I'm a dedicated and passionate Data Science student at New York University.
 My journey in the field of data science is driven by a deep interest in data analysis, consulting, and machine learning.
 These areas fascinate me as they blend analytical skills with creative problem-solving, allowing me to uncover insights and drive innovation.
 My academic journey at NYU is not just about gaining technical expertise; it's about growing as a problem solver and a thinker.
 Courses and projects have honed my skills in handling complex datasets, deriving meaningful conclusions, and developing algorithms that can predict, analyze, and improve business processes.
 But it's not all data and algorithms!
 When I'm not immersed in numbers, I love hitting the basketball court.
 Playing basketball is not just a hobby for me; it's a way of learning teamwork, discipline, and strategy – skills that are as essential in the world of data science as they are on the court.

-{style="text-align: left; font-size: 0.8em;"}
+{style="text-align: justify; font-size: 0.8em;"}